 - Keep a regular schedule.
 Your brain likes consistency, so go to bed by 11 and at the same regular hour each night and in a dark room.

 - Eat early and moderately.
-Heavy meals too close to bedtime disrupt sleep, while avoiding caffeine and stimulations (like dramatic/stressful TV shows)
+Heavy meals too close to bedtime disrupt sleep, also avoid caffeine.

 - Keep relaxing once in bed.
 Once in bed, consider practicing relaxing abdominal breathing or guided visualizations like those of Yoga Nidra.